ClickHouse/NoiSQL/README.md

 ### Noise

-Generating noise is easy, we just need random numbers.
+Generating noise is easy.
+We just need random numbers.

 But we want the noise to be deterministic (determined by the time) for further processing.
-That's why we use `cityHash64` instead of a random, and `erf` instead of `randNormal`.
+That's why we use `cityHash64` instead of a random and `erf` instead of `randNormal`.

-In fact, all the following are variants of white noise.
-Although we can also generate brown noise with the help of `runningAccumulate`.
+All the following are variants of white noise.
+Although we can also generate [brown noise](https://en.wikipedia.org/wiki/Brownian_noise) with the help of `runningAccumulate`.

 ```
 , time -> cityHash64(time) / 0xFFFFFFFFFFFFFFFF AS uniform_noise